Holographic Aspects of Non-minimal $R^3 F^2 $ Black Brane in an EFT Framework: Conclusion

-The violations of universal bounds observed in our model suggest that non-minimal $R^3 F^2$ couplings provide a rich framework for exploring beyond-standard-model physics within the holographic context.
-Future work could extend this analysis to higher-order perturbations or investigate other holographic observables to further elucidate the implications of such non-minimal couplings in the context of gauge/gravity duality.\\\\
+The violations of universal bounds observed in our model suggest that non-minimal \(R^3 F^2\) couplings provide a rich framework for exploring beyond-standard-model physics within the holographic context.
+Future work could extend this analysis to higher-order perturbations, investigate other holographic observables such as Hall conductivity or thermal diffusivity, or study the effects of such couplings on entanglement entropy and other information-theoretic quantities.
+Additionally, a more systematic exploration of the allowed parameter space from causality and unitarity would further strengthen the EFT interpretation.\\